 What is the Lightning Network?
 It is a solution to Bitcoin’s scalability issues.
 Lightning Network enables real-time transactions with close to zero fees.
 This article is the Lightning Network beginner’s guide.
 You’ll learn about the technology and how to use it in practice.

-History of the Lightning Network
+The history of the Lightning Network

-Nakamoto’s payment channel idea was developed further and to different directions between 2011 and 2015.
-Many different developers and fintech companies participated all around the world.
+This idea of payment channels was developed further between 2011 and 2015.
+Different developers and tech companies participated in the process.
 However, no final consensus was reached.

 — Alex Bosworth ☇ (@alexbosworth) December 28, 2017